Rari-Capital/nova/docs/README.md

 - The execution manager will call a specific strategy contract which can send tokens up to L2 via a bridge.

-- After executing a request, the Nova Execution Manager sends a confirmation up to L2 to unlock the bounty for the relayer.
+- After executing a request, the Nova xecution manager sends a confirmation up to L2 to unlock the bounty for the relayer.

 ## L2_NovaRegistry